Platform-OS/platformos-documentation/pages/reference/authorization-policy/index.md

 Apart from pulling data from GraphQL you have also access to a variable called `object` (watch out to not override it).

-* If authorization policy is called from a `FormConfiguration` this object will contain `Form` object
+Depending from where authorization policy is called this object contain:

+* `Form` object in FormConfiguration context

-* If authorization policy is called from a `Page` this object will contain`Page` object
+* `Page` object in Page context

 ## Handling violated Policy